ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 <br>

-**Here's another thing:** Them Prowell boys were good ol' fashioned Texas businessmen.
+**Here's another thing:** Them Prowell boys're good ol' fashioned Texas businessmen.
 Kind and courteous.
 Straight to the point.
-Super funny and charming hell.
+Super funny and charming as hell.
 The copy needed to paint a picture of these guys and their business in a way that would balance their prowess with humility, their innovative spirit with an old-fashioned work ethic.

 <br>